 The role of firefighters has significantly changed over the years, too, with only 7% of the work involving fighting fires.
 Other tasks include fire and rescue education; home fire safety and building compliance checks; industrial, domestic and motor vehicle rescue; and working alongside police, ambulance and state emergency services.

-Girls On Fire has partnered with several other agencies to make possible the GFES Camp.
-The multi-agency collaboration includes Girls On Fire, major sponsor Firefighters Mutual Bank, Australasian Fire Authorities Council, Fire & Rescue NSW, the NSW Rural Fire Service and the NSW State Emergency Service - most of which provide volunteer staff and facilitators to run the camps - as well as the YMCA, which processes applications and provides the facilities.
+Girls On Fire has partnered with several other agencies to make possible the FMBGFES Camp.
+The multi-agency collaboration includes Girls On Fire, major partner Firefighters Mutual Bank, Australasian Fire Authorities Council, Fire & Rescue NSW, the NSW Rural Fire Service and the NSW State Emergency Service - most of which provide volunteer staff and facilitators to run the camps - as well as the YMCA, which processes applications and provides the facilities.
 The group has also formed a research partnership with Monash University, to measure the professional and personal impacts and outcomes for both camp leaders and camp participants.
+Women and Firefighting Australasia (WAFA) provided support and guidance for the pilot program.